thefuture2092/didia.me/content/books/2021-02-the-heros-2-journeys.md

   - Christopher Vogler
 thumbnail: /media/the-heros-two-journeys.jpg
 ---
-I learn about this book in on Russel Brunson's experts secrets books.
-He talked about how this workshop taught him how to tell not just good by great stories.
+I learned about this book while reading one of Russel Brunson's expert secrets books.
+He said that  this workshop of Michael Hauge and Christopher Vogler taught him how to tell not just good but great stories.
 After listening to this book, I can clearly see why.

-In this book, the authors talk about what makes a story interesting.
-They say that almost every movies in Hollywood has a hero who follows a outer journey that is readily visible by users.
-The outer journey almost consist of a goal someone want to achieve.
+In this book, the authors talk about what makes a story interesting to listeners or viewers: the presence of the outer journey and inner journey of the hero.

+They say that almost every movies in Hollywood has a hero who follows an outer journey that is readily visible to him and users.
+The outer journey consist of achieving the goal the hero has set to accomplish in the beginning of the movie.
+This goal is revealed early in the movie.

-But in addition to the outer goal, a hero also have a more private, inner journey that is only revealed to the users at the end of the movie.
-The inner journey consist of the transformation the hero undergo while following his outer journey.
+But in parallel to the outer journey, a hero should always have a more private, inner journey of transformation.
+This one is only revealed to him at the end of the movie.
+It is not readily visible to listeners or viewers.

-Although the outer journey is important to get people to follow the story, the inner journey is what truly matters and makes a story great.
+Although the outer journey is important to get people to follow the story, it is the inner journey that makes a story great.
+The inner journey is always more important than the outer journey in that it reveals what really mattered to the hero.
+It reveals the hero's true motives, his true characters.

-After listening to this book, I feel like I have gained additional knowledge on how to tell stories.
-And when I watch an Hollywood movie, I can almost see exactly what the authors have said about how story are structured.
-This will help become great at telling stories about myself, my business ventures and products.
+After listening to this book, I feel like I have gained great knowledge on how to tell stories.
+When I watch an Hollywood movie now, I always recognized the structure talked about in this book.
+This will help become great at telling stories about myself, my business ventures and my products.